Local varieties in the Tuscan Maremma

 Poggi ai Lupi, DOC Toscana, Alicante, 2009 – a young vibrant example of Alicante, plums again, more red than black fruit here, sweet and ripe with that Mediterranean herby tang and a touch of saltiness.
 Good length.

 San Lorenzo, Sassotondo, IGT Toscana Maremma, 2009 – this is the great wine made from Ciliegiolo and 2009 is another fine vintage.
 The named vineyard, San Lorenzo, also benefits from a very fine view of the Etruscan town of Pitigliano.
 For a profile of the delightful Carla Benini and her commitment to biodynamic viticulture, click here.
-Outstanding dense fruit, on the palate, balsam notes, cherry, herbal notes, Good use off some (25%) wood, medium plus elegant tannins and excellent length.
+Outstanding dense fruit, on the palate, balsam notes, cherry, herbal notes, Good use off some (25%) wood, medium-plus elegant tannins and excellent length.

 Pierotta, Ciliegiolo, IGT Maremma Toscana 2010 – leads with fresh sour cherry fruit (there is a reason for this variety having its name: ciliegia is Italian for cherry), real freshness, some tobacco and herb themes, medium length.

 Sciresa, Poderi Firenze, 2011 – despite this name, this winery is in Arcidosso, so very much in the Maremma.
-Brilliant if not that deep ruby red, Light, subtle fruit (benefitting from being aged in cement and 500 litre tonneaux, so no overt oak effect), classic sour cherry and red plum fruit.
+Brilliant if not that deep ruby red, Light, subtle fruit (benefitting from being aged in cement and 500-litre tonneaux, so no overt oak effect), classic sour cherry and red plum fruit.

-Pugnitello del Piaggione, Poggio al Gello, 2010 – this variety was recovered and identified at the San Felice research station in in the Chianti Classico area.
+Pugnitello del Piaggione, Poggio al Gello, 2010 – this variety was recovered and identified at the San Felice research station in the Chianti Classico area.
 It is notable for its small, compact, bunches of fruit with thick skins, high tannins and potential alcohol.
 Potentially very high quality.
 Dense ruby, spicy, clearly been in oak barrels, intense fruit, tannic finish, could be aged.

 Più Tanto, Maremma Toscana IGT Pugnitello 2010 – according to its producer Pugnitello is easy to grow and is very productive.
-High pitched balsam notes, fruit on nose on palate (black cherry), high velvety tannins, ready to drink now (with food) but will age.
+High pitched balsam notes, fruit on the nose on the palate (black cherry), high velvety tannins, ready to drink now (with food) but will age.

 Even if the autoctoni in the Maremma may or not be indigenous, it is great to see these little known varieties being given a starring role.